moritztomasi/moritztomasi.github.io/src/posts/assert-in-guard-clauses.md

 - Checks state of the object and returns if the function call is invalid.
 - Checks trivial cases, and gets rid of them.

-In this article, I want to focus on the first case, where we want to make sure that all our functions parameters are valid.
+In this post, I want to focus on the first case, where we want to make sure that all our functions parameters are valid.

 Guard clauses can be written as if-statements, but Node.js provides a way to replace those by using [assert](https://nodejs.org/api/assert.html).